Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Supervised Training of Deep Spiking Neural Network

-However, the neuronal firing threshold of the final classification layer is set to a very high value so that final output neurons do not generate any spike.
+Clearly, the sum of post-spike train ($a^{l}(t)$) is equivalent to the sum of pre-spike train ($x^{l}(t)$) for the next layer.
+On the other hand, the neuronal firing threshold of the final classification layer is set to a very high value so that final output neurons do not spike.
 In the final layer, the weighted pre-spikes are accumulated in the membrane potential while decaying over time.
 At the last time step, the accumulated membrane potential is divided by the number of total time steps (T) in order to quantify the output distribution (\textit{output}) as presented by equation (6).